Contracts and Procurement

 Our reviews include but are not limited to conducting in-office and field investigations by Program Investigators in response to:

-- complaints of non-compliance;
+- Complaints of non-compliance

-- conducting criminal background screenings;
+- Conducting criminal background screenings

-- conducting informal hearings for denied applicants, and
+- Conducting informal hearings for denied applicants

-- participants with program violations
+- Participants with program violations

 Examples of fraudulent activities to be reported: